dyaa/Laravel-pushover/README.md

     pushover
     pushover:send               Pushover Command

-To send a pushover message you'll be able to use it like this way
+To send a pushover message you'll be able to use it like this way ( **Title and Message are Required** )

     php artisan pushover:send YourTitle YourMessage to turn on the debug mode just add